lucia antonelli ~ divine wearable and visual art

-He who works with his hands is a laborer.
+he who works with his hands is a laborer.

-He who works with his hands and his head is a craftsman.
+he who works with his hands and his head is a craftsman.

-He who works with his hands and his head and his heart is an artist.
+he who works with his hands and his head and his heart is an artist.

-As a child I spent most of my waking moments absorbed in fantasy, sitting amongst pieces of cut paper, crayons, fabric and glue, dreaming about becoming an artist when I grew up.
+As a child I spent most of my waking moments absorbed in fantasy, sitting amongst pieces of cut paper, crayons, fabric, and glue, dreaming about becoming an artist when I grew up.
 I have come to realize that one does not simply become an artist because one wishes to, but is one in heart as well as spirit, in all ways.

 In 1972 I became interested in beads when I went to work in a bead store for a short time as a sales clerk.
 From the bead store, I went on to work in a shop that sold everything from incense to jewelry.
 The owner invited me to take home a small cabinet of beads to string into necklaces for the shop.
 I did, and that was the beginning of my very serious love affair with beads as a medium of self-expression.

-totally in love with beads and ethnic jewelry representing these very rich cultures.
+I do not have a particular philosophy about my work.
+I simply love what I do and have a deep need to create beauty and order in a world that can sometimes be very chaotic.
+It is a place of calmness and spiritual nourishment for me.
 One could easily say I am obsessed, and accumulating the materials I work with brings me a great deal of joy.
-The depth, richness and beauty of our world is truly reflected in the components I use.
+The depth, richness, and beauty of our world are truly reflected in the components I use.

 I am self-taught and prefer executing all of my pieces by hand.
-By utilizing antique beads, talismans, and ritualistic objects from other cultures, it is my love to create objects of wearable art that have a timeless quality connecting the past and the future.
+By utilizing antique beads, talismans, semi-precious stones, and ritualistic objects from other cultures, it is my love to create objects of wearable art that have a timeless quality connecting the past and the future.
 Ultimately I wish to touch and to move the spirit of others through my work.